charlesashby/entity-sentiment-analysis/README.md

-# Sentiment Analysis on Extracted Entities from Unstructured Text
+# Sentiment Analysis on Extracted Entities
 Various ops for handling several entities in a document, performs anaphora resolution, clustering, etc..

 ## Requirements